llgor34/Games-blog/readme.md

-#IMPORTANT
+# Important
-Works only on server, so try using xamp
+Works fine on xampp